 What Abnormal Results Mean

 In many people with myasthenia gravis, the muscle weakness will improve right after receiving Tensilon.
 The improvement lasts only a few minutes.
 For some types of myasthenia, Tensilon may make the weakness worse.

 When the disease gets worse enough to need treatment (myasthenic crisis), there is a brief improvement in muscle strength.

 When there is an overdose of anticholinesterase (cholinergic crisis), Tensilon will make the person even weaker.

-The medicine used during the test may cause side effects, including fainting or breathing failure.
+The medicine used during the test may cause side effects, including low heart rate, fainting, nausea, or breathing failure.
 This is why the test is done by a provider in a medical setting.

 Guptill JT, Sanders DB.
 Disorders of neuromuscular transmission.
 In: Jankovic J, Mazziotta JC, Pomeroy SL, Newman NJ, eds.
 Bradley and Daroff's Neurology in Clinical Practice.
 8th ed.
 Philadelphia, PA: Elsevier; 2022:chap 108.